-Knowing how to repair berber carpet yourself can save you huge amounts of money.
-Berber carpets are popular because they are very thick and last for a long time, but are expensive carpets to replace.
+Knowing how to repair Berber carpet yourself can save you huge amounts of money.
+Berber carpets are popular because they are very thick and last for a long-lasting.

 Step One: Determine How Much Repair Is Needed